 What is Littermate Syndrome?

 Littermate Syndrome is when two or more pups from the same litter grow together and face certain behavioral and development issues.
-What might not seem as a very dangerous or serious matter can turn into a very serious problem in the future for you, your pup, and the people who come in contact with them.
+What might not seem like a very dangerous or serious matter can turn into a very serious problem in the future for you, your pup, and the people who come in contact with them.

 In most cases, as the pups share a very deep primal bond, they are unable to connect or form bonds beyond the relationship that they share with their siblings.
 Littermate Syndrome can greatly affect the way your pups see you, and how they interact with you.